JakubObrycki/Monitor-Exporter/README.md

 - Grafana - visualization and alerting
 - Docker + Docker Compose - running the entire system
 - SMTP (Gmail) - sending alerts

+---
+Once the 80% threshold is exceeded, an alert is triggered